twilliamson/mogwee-executors/README.markdown

 ## Version History

+### 1.2.1:
+* Fix Future returned by submit(Runnable) returning null on failure instead of re-throwing exception.

 ### 1.2.0:
 * Add constructor to FailsafeScheduledExecutor that allows custom ThreadFactory to be used (by request of tomdz).